Sonnet 376

 Yet still I hear their laughter on the stairs;

-I see their playful images have grown
+I see their playful images have flown

 So aches the heart that causes tears to fall,